Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-Dis project is mandatory for Alx student
+This project is mandatory for ALX student